Dwurian/DATA-310/Feb05.md

 ## Question D

-1. There are 60000 images, and their dimensions are 28 $\times$ 28
+1. There are 60000 images, and their dimensions are 28 by 28

 2. The length of the labels training set is 60000

-3. There are 10000 images, and their dimensions are (28, 28)
+3. There are 10000 images, and their dimensions are 28 by 28

+4. See the script

-5. The test image with the index 42 is categorized as 4
+5. The selected test image is categorized as 4

+6. The selected test image and its corresponding histogram are displayed below: